 We are a party to a management agreement with our Manager pursuant to which our Manager provides for the day-to-day management of our operations.
-The management agreement requires our Manager to manager our business and affairs in conformity with the policies and investment guidelines approved and monitored by our Board.
+The management agreement requires our Manager to manage our business and affairs in conformity with the policies and investment guidelines approved and monitored by our Board.
 The management agreement has an initial term that expires on October 22, 2020, and will be automatically renewed for one-year terms thereafter unless terminated by either us or our Manager.
 Our Manager is entitled to receive a termination fee from us under certain circumstances.

-Our Manager provides us with our Chief Financial Officer (who also serves as our Treasurer and Secretary) and our general counsel, each of whom may from time to time assist Freedom Mortgage with certain tasks.
-We reimburse our Manager for the allocable share of the salary and benefits paid by Freedom Mortgage to our Chief Financial Officer and our general counsel, based on the percentage of the working time and effort spent on matters related to our company.
+Our Manager provides us with our officers.
+We reimburse our Manager for the allocable share of the salary and benefits paid to our Chief Financial Officer (who also serves as our Treasurer and Secretary), our controller and our general counsel, based on agreed upon percentages originally based on the working time and effort spent on matters related to our company.
 The amount of the salary and benefits reimbursed with respect to these officers is subject to the approval of the Compensation Committee of our Board.
+The Compensation Committee of the Board does not determine the amount of compensation paid to any of our officers.